 Constitutional changes have been made to streamline our governance operations.
 The new Board of Trustees has been created comprising eight Council Members, including the President, Board Chair, Honorary Secretary and Honorary Treasurer, and four independent experts.
 The Board also benefits from contributions from Student and Associate Council Members who observe on rotation.

 All regional networks now have a formal reporting line into Council through the new Nations & Regions Council Committee, which includes representation from each of the four international regions as well as the Regional Chairs across England & Wales and the Presidents of RIAS, RSUA, and RSAW, ensuring that Council receives high quality membership insight from the grassroots to inform its strategic advice and guidance to the Board.
-An integrated process to allocate Local Initiative Funding to UK branches and international chapters also launched this year.
+An integrated process to allocate Local Initiative Funding (LIF) to UK Branches and International Chapters also launched this year.

 A number of Council Task and Finish Groups have been set up on a short-term, project-led basis, to provide Council with insight from members and subject-experts on the key themes of the Masterplan 2034.

 Committees have also been streamlined.
-The structure now comprises the four standing committees (Audit & Risk, Nominations, Remuneration, and Standards) plus four new Board Committees which each reflect one of the pillars of the new organisational structure referred to above – Cultural Knowledge & Outreach, Education & Learning, Membership and Practice & Policy.
-Recruitment should be complete to hold first meetings before the summer to commence work for the new session.
+The structure now comprises the four Standing Committees (Audit & Risk, Nominations, Remuneration, and Standards) plus four new Board Committees which each reflect one of the pillars of the new organisational structure referred to above – Cultural Knowledge & Outreach, Education & Learning, Membership and Practice & Policy.

 Plans are progressing to refurbish and modernise RIBA’s long-term home, 66 Portland Place, to create an accessible, low-carbon building that enables us to host debates, showcase our Collections and attract all those who want to engage with architecture.